eslint/eslint/docs/rules/no-return-await.md

 # Disallows unnecessary `return await` (no-return-await)

-Using `return await` inside an `async function` keeps the current function in the call stack until the Promise that is being awaited have resolved.
-You can take a shortcut and just return the Promise right away to avoid this, saving an extra microtask before resolving the overarching Promise. `return await` can also be  used in a try/catch statement to catch errors from another Promise-based function.
+Using `return await` inside an `async function` keeps the current function in the call stack until the Promise that is being awaited has resolved, at the cost of an extra microtask before resolving the outer Promise. `return await` can also be used in a try/catch statement to catch errors from another function that returns a Promise.

-The only visible change when doing this is that the function will no longer be a part of the stack trace, if an error is thrown asynchronously from the Promise being returned.
+You can avoid the extra microtask by not awaiting the return value, with the trade off of the function no longer being a part of the stack trace if an error is thrown asynchronously from the Promise being returned.
+This can make debugging more difficult.

 ## Rule Details